Meet our Educational Technology Team

 - Cathy Ryan, MEd - Educational Technology Specialist

-- Raj Chawla, BS - Faculty Technology Liaison
+- Raj Chawla, M.P.H. - Faculty Technology Liaison

 - Andy Verhelst, BS – Educational Application Developer